 Students and staff members take pride in our clean campus and work diligently to maintain the attractive environment.
 Custodial staff members respond quickly to reported cleaning and maintenance needs.
 Both students and staff take an active role maintaining a clean and secure environment.

 We also take pride in the following:

-Three computer labs with Internet access.
+Three computer labs and 4 carts with class sets of iPads & Netbooks with Internet access.

 A beautiful, clean and well groomed historic campus.